Parametric resonance, chaos and spatial structure in the Lotka-Volterra model: Model

 The predator--prey model, first introduced by Lotka and Volterra~\cite{Hofbauer_1998}, can be modified by introducing a logistic term into the prey equation in order to account for the limit on carrying capacity induced by prey--predator and prey--prey resource competition~\cite{Swailem2023} This leads to the following coupled system of ordinary differential equations (ODEs):

 where $a(t)$ and $b(t)$ are the predator and prey densities, $\lambda$~is the predation rate, and $K$~is the carrying capacity, which models the availability of food resources for the prey.
 The $a+b$ term in the numerator models both prey--prey and prey--predator resource competition.
+We have also investigated the prey-only competition model, which only has $b/K$ as the logistic term, but this system did not display an instability.
+Therefore, we keep the $(a+b)/K$ logistic term in order to induce an instability.
+Our expectation is that the link between the chaotic dynamics in an ODE model and spatio-temporal structures when including diffusion will hold for other population models as well.
 We have scaled time so that the birth rate of prey is one.
 We have scaled the population densities so that death rate of predators equals the predation rate, so the first equation has a factor of~$b-1$.

 If all parameters are constants, these equations have three equilibrium points:

 where $a^*=(K-1)/(\lambda K+1)$.
 We will find it useful to express $\lambda$ in terms of $a^*$ and~$K$:

 The total extinction equilibrium point $(0,0)$ is always unstable, and there is a transcritical bifurcation between the other two equilibria when $K=1$.